Andrew Ewald

 Andrew Ewald is a professor of cell biology at Johns Hopkins University School of Medicine.
 He is known for his contributions in the field of metastatic breast cancer research.

 Education

 Ewald earned a BS in physics from Haverford College in 1997.
-He then went on to complete a PhD in 2003 from the California Institute of Technology in Biochemistry and Molecular Biophysics.
-He researched in Dr. Scott Fraser's Lab where he studied light microscopy which would later influence his research.
+He then went on to complete a PhD in 2003 from the California Institute of Technology in biochemistry and molecular biophysics.
+He researched in Scott Fraser's Lab where he studied light microscopy which would later influence his research.

 For his postdoctoral work completed in 2008, Ewald studied in Zena Werb's lab at the University of California, San Francisco focusing on epithelial biology and breast cancer.

 Career

 Ewald initially joined the Johns Hopkins University faculty as an assistant professor of cell biology in 2008.
 He was promoted in 2014 to associate professor where he taught until 2018.
 In March 2021, Ewald was appointed the Director of the Department of Cell Biology at Johns Hopkins School of Medicine.

 Ewald was an editor for the Journal of Cell Science.
 In 2013, he became a Breast Cancer Research Foundation investigator.

 Ewald serves as a founder and co-director of the Cancer Invasion and Metastasis Research Program at the Sidney Kimmel Comprehensive Cancer Center.

 Ewald is a member of the American Association for Cancer Research, American Society for Cell Biology, and the Society for Developmental Biology.